Successful TPD Claim Mental Health and Depression Guide

 Your type of psychiatric disorder is not important for a successful mental illness disability claim.
 Suppose you have anxiety, depression, post-traumatic stress disorder, bipolar disorder, schizophrenia, or other recognised mental health conditions and can’t work in your usual occupation.
 In that case, you could make a super TPD claim.
 How you acquired your disorder is also not relevant.
 If your illness stops you from working permanently, you could access your TPD entitlements.

 Yes, it can be more challenging to claim a TPD payout for psychological injury, however, understand that mental illness TPD claims are more common than those for physical injuries.
 Of course, your chance of a successful claim increases substantially when you work with the help of a skilled insurance claims lawyer.
-They will help you build a compelling case that meets the TPD definition of your insurance policy.

 Read our 5 star reviews